jmillerv/go-dj/docs/first_time_setup.md

 These instructions come from getting this working on a fresh install of [DietPi](https://dietpi.com/) running on a [Raspberry Pi 3 B+]() There is an [existing issue](https://github.com/jmillerv/go-dj/issues/26) to automate this process for ease of use.

+## Prerequisites
+Some knowledge of how to use the command line and the ability to use git/GitHub.

+If you've never used GitHub before, this [Quick Start](https://docs.github.com/en/get-started/quickstart) guide will help.

 ## Install Go
+Run the following commands in your terminal.

 1. mkdir ~/tmp
 2. cd ~/tmp
 3. wget https://go.dev/dl/go1.19.4.src.tar.gz